 EU eCommerce Directive Requirements for Online Businesses

-If you conduct eCommerce activities in the European Union (EU) or the European Economic Area (EEA), please note that you are required to comply with the EU eCommerce Directive as implemented by various EU member nations.
+If you conduct e-commerce activities in the European Union (EU) or the European Economic Area (EEA), please note that you are required to comply with the EU eCommerce Directive as implemented by various EU member nations.
 This Directive aims to protect consumers when shopping online.
 It affects transactions between businesses and their online customers in the EU and EEA.
-Failure to comply with these requirements may result in, among other things, fines and sanctions, or your being ordered by government authorities to close your online business.
+Failure to comply with these requirements may result in, among other things, fines and sanction, or your being ordered by government authorities to close your online business.